Ephraim-usc/glike/tutorial.md

     ║  │      │change          │growth_rate=0.0         │                                        │
     ...

+Note that migration proportions are represented differently than in `glike.Demo`, because simultaneous events are executed sequentially.

 Another useful feature is `glike.get_coalescent_times_demo`, which simulates the coalescence distribution of the `Demo` object.
 For example,